 Festivals celebrated in India have its own religious implication and some depend on significant occasions.

-Diwali is an important festival for all the Hindu religion living in India across the world..
-Diwaliis known as festival of lights, as people decorate their house using different lights which lighten up the whole city.
-Itis celebrated to express satisfaction on Lord Rama's arrival to Ayodhya following an outcast of 14 years.
-On this event, individuals clean and enliven their homes to enable success to paint their lives.
-Be it lighting diyas, drawing rangolis, cooking dishes, sharing blessings and desserts, the celebration of Diwali unites everybody and is accepted to illuminate life by conquering dimness.
+Diwali is an important festival for all the Hindu religions living in India across the world..
+Diwali is known as the festival of lights, as people decorate their house using different lights which lighten up the whole city.
+It is celebrated to express satisfaction on Lord Rama's arrival to Ayodhya following an outcast of 14 years.
+At this event, individuals clean and enliven their homes to enable success to paint their lives.
+Be it lighting diyas, drawing rangolis, cooking dishes, or sharing blessings and desserts, the celebration of Diwali unites everybody and is accepted to illuminate life by conquering dimness.
 On this day, individuals love the Goddess Lakshmi, who is viewed as the god of riches and success in Hindu folklore.
 In Odisha and West Bengal, the celebration is viewed as Kali Puja while it is praised as Bandi Chor Diwas in Sikhism.

-Holi is another wonderful festivals of India.
-The celebration is based on the consuming and decimation of the demoness Holika, which was made conceivable through unfaltering commitment to Lord Vishnu.
+Holi is another wonderful festival in India.
+The celebration is based on the consuming and decimation of the demoness Holika, which was made conceivable through an unfaltering commitment to Lord Vishnu.
 Be that as it may, the extremely fun part includes individuals tossing shaded powder on one another and squirting each other with water firearms.
-This is related with Lord Krishna, a rebirth of Lord Vishnu, who jumped at the chance to pull tricks on the town young ladies by dousing them in water and hues.
-Holi is an exceptionally joyful celebration that is incredible enjoyable to partake in if it’s all the same to you getting wet and grimy.
+This is related to Lord Krishna, a rebirth of Lord Vishnu, who jumped at the chance to pull tricks on the town's young ladies by dousing them in water and hues.
+Holi is an exceptionally joyful celebration that is incredibly enjoyable to partake in if it’s all the same to you getting wet and grimy.

 Krishna Janma Astami

-Ganesh Chaturthi is celebrated in India to show the honor and love towards the Lord Ganesh, the son of Lord Shiva and Parvati.
-In beginning of the celebration, extravagantly made resolutions of Ganesh are introduced in homes and open platform, which have been flawlessly brightened.
-The statues are venerated regularly all through the celebration.
+Ganesh Chaturthi is celebrated in India to show honor and love towards Lord Ganesh, the son of Lord Shiva and Parvati.
+At the beginning of the celebration, extravagantly made resolutions of Ganesh are introduced in homes and open platforms, which have been flawlessly brightened.
+The statues are venerated regularly all throughout the celebration.
 On the most recent day, they're marched through the roads, joined by much singing and moving, and after that submerged in the sea.

 Eid is one of the festivals of India for the Muslim people group.
 Also known as Ramadan, is praised fundamentally by the Muslim faction of the Indian demographic.
-Ramadan is the month or the period for fasting, supplications, reflection and religious thought.
-People dress up and exchange sweets with the relatives.
-The last day of Ramadan is celebrated with a three day celebration of Eid-Ul-Fitr, where Muslims break their fasts by assembling for supplications and festivity.
+Ramadan is the month or the period for fasting, supplications, reflection, and religious thought.
+People dress up and exchange sweets with their relatives.
+The last day of Ramadan is celebrated with a three-day celebration of Eid-Ul-Fitr, where Muslims break their fasts by assembling for supplications and festivity.

-Onam is the festival celebrated in Kerala and known as the harvest festival in India.
-This festival is celebrated 4 to 10 days.
-People celebrate this festival by wearing traditional dresses, singing folk songs, dancing, decorating the houses with beautiful flowers, what's more, get ready Onasadya (expand supper of around 13 dishes).
+Onam is the festival celebrated in Kerala and is known as the harvest festival in India.
+This festival is celebrated for 4 to 10 days.
+People celebrate this festival by wearing traditional dresses, singing folk songs, dancing, and decorating the houses with beautiful flowers, what's more, get ready for Onasadya (expand supper of around 13 dishes).
 Occasions, for example, Vallamkali (snake pontoon race), Kaikottikali (applaud move), Kathakali move, and Pulikali parade (craftsmen dressed and painted like tigers and trackers) are held.

-Pongal is the festival is celebrated in Tamil Nadu of India.
+Pongal is a festival is celebrated in Tamil Nadu of India.
 It is also known as the harvest festival, celebrated for four days.
-People celebrate Pongal wearing traditional dress, preparing Pongal dishes, dancing singing in front of bonfire, eating sweets and many more activities.
+People celebrate Pongal by wearing traditional dresses, preparing Pongal dishes, dancing singing in front of the bonfire, eating sweets, and many more activities.
 People state that Pongal is celebrated for thanking the god for the harvest.

-Christmas is celebrated in India by the Christian religion people.
-It is celebrated by decorating Christmas tree and exchanging gifts with loved ones.
-Everyone paying little respect to their religion sit tight during the current day, youngsters explicitly for the unexpected presents from Santa.
-Every one of the places of worship are lit up and enhanced to commend the introduction of Lord Jesus.
+Christmas is celebrated in India by Christian religious people.
+It is celebrated by decorating Christmas trees and exchanging gifts with loved ones.
+Everyone paying little respect to their religion sit tight during the current day, and youngsters are explicitly for unexpected presents from Santa.
+Every one of the places of worship is lit up and enhanced to commend the introduction of Lord Jesus.

-It is a Punjabi society celebrations, Lohri is commended principally by the Sikhs and Hindus of the Punjab locale or cause.
+It is a Punjabi society celebration, Lohri is commended principally by the Sikhs and Hindus of the Punjab locale or cause.
 Having a trail of legends behind it, this celebration is basically a thanksgiving day for ranchers, where the reap of the Rabi yield is commended.
-The primary festival of the celebration includes lighting a bon fire and tossing in nourishments like gajak, chikki, puffed rice, popcorn and sugarcane in it, to pay reverence to roots.
+The primary festival of the celebration includes lighting a bonfire and tossing in nourishments like gajak, chikki, puffed rice, popcorn and sugarcane in it, to pay reverence to roots.

-Karwachauth is the one of the important festival celebrated by women of the India.
-This day women take fasting for their long life of husband and break their fasting when the moon is seen in the sky.
-During fasting, all women of community gather and apply Heena on their hands, dance, sings wearing sari.
+Karwachauth is one of the important festivals celebrated by women of India.
+On this day women take fasting for their long life of husbands and break their fasting when the moon is seen in the sky.
+During fasting, all women of the community gather and apply Heena on their hands, dance, and sings wearing sari.

-Ram Nawami is the festival in India to celebrate the birthday of Lord Ram.
-The celebration of Ram Nawami is commended with extraordinary dedication the country over and each locale has its own territorial importance behind the festival.
-Ayodhya the birth place of lord Ram, is the focal point of extraordinary festivals.
+Ram Navami is the festival in India to celebrate the birthday of Lord Ram.
+The celebration of Ram Navami has been commended with extraordinary dedication to the country over and each locale has its own territorial importance the festival.
+Ayodhya the birthplace of lord Ram, is the focal point of extraordinary festivals.
 A gigantic reasonable is sorted out for two days.
 Rathayatras or 'chariot parades' of Rama and his significant other Sita, sibling Lakshmana and fan Hanuman, are taken out from numerous temples.